A complete guide to Edexcel A-Level Business

 Good to know

 Where students lose marks Calculation questions are easy to do but easy to slip on under exam pressure.
-Always show your working, label the units (% or £), and finish with a sentence on the implication for the business.
-Bare numbers rarely earn full marks.
+Show working, label units (% or £), and write one sentence on the implication for the business.

 5 tips for Edexcel A-Level Business revision